Prominent businessman stood naked in doorway before indecently assaulting 'nauseous' guest, court hears

 "I was so shocked that I just stopped and stood very still."

-In a letter to police, the businessman said of the first complainants allegations: "I deny the allegations ...
+In a letter to police, the businessman said of the first complainant's claims: "I deny the allegations ...
 Completely untrue."

 All three defendants had their interim name suppression revoked earlier this week by Judge Russell Collins after a successful legal challenge by the Herald and Stuff.
 But their names will remain secret after lawyers for the accused indicated an appeal to the High Court.